Manisha055/School-Administration-In-Django/README.md

 School Adminstration using  Class-Based-view🔥 .
 Which is Advanced Topic in Django

-CBV Means Were You can Work With Views like
+CBV Means Were We can Work With Views like

 👇